 Short Summary On Identification Of Original Rudraksha

 - You can buy it from any reputed Rudraksha store or from Rudraksha Lovers.

-- The rudraksha stones are produced by several species of large, evergreen, broad-leaved tree in the genus Elaeocarpus.
+- The rudraksha stones are produced by several species of large, evergreen, broad-leaved trees in the genus Elaeocarpus.

 - Original rudraksha can be identified by c.t scan or boiling water test.

-- You can get original rudraksha from all Teerthsthans specially of Shiva like 12 Jyotirlingams.
+- You can get original rudraksha from all Teerthsthans, especially of Shiva like 12 Jyotirlingams.